You may be eligible to continue some of your MOSERS life insurance into retirement to help protect your loved ones from

-View our online Life Services Toolkit by entering the username "assurance" for information and tools on estate and financial planning and funeral arrangements.
+View the Life Services Toolkit by entering the username "assurance" for information and tools on estate and financial planning and funeral arrangements.
 The toolkit includes information and a variety of resources for you and your family including resources for grief support and legal services in the event of your death.

 Optional Retiree and Dependent Coverage

 Complete and submit the Enrollment/Change-Optional Life Insurance and Standard Medical History Statement at myMOSERS if you want to increase your coverage.

 - The Standard will contact you directly if they need additional information.

 - Allow adequate time (two to three months) to complete the application process.

 If you retire within 60 days of leaving state employment, or retire directly from active employment, you may be eligible to retain some of your optional life insurance coverage.

 - You may retain up to $60,000 in coverage if you are a member of the MSEP.
 Your coverage cannot exceed the amount your carried while actively employed.

 - You may retain all of your optional coverage until age 62 if you are a general state employee who retired under the “Rule of 80” (MSEP 2000) or the “Rule of 90” (MSEP 2011).
 At age 62, your coverage will automatically reduce to a maximum of $60,000.